UnknownNPC/telegram-media-extractor-bot/README.md

     - JPEG images
     - GIFs (stored as MP4 in both Twitter and Telegram)
     - Videos (MP4)

-- **Platform Integration:**
+**Platform Integration:**

+- **Integrations (Where the bot sends media):**

+    - Telegram: Posts downloaded media to a group or chat.
+Requires `TELEGRAM_TARGET_BOT_API_KEY` and `TELEGRAM_TARGET_CHAT_ID` to be specified.
+    - Twitter: Posts downloaded media back to Twitter.
+Requires `TWITTER_API_KEY`, `TWITTER_API_SECRET`, `TWITTER_ACCESS_TOKEN`, and `TWITTER_ACCESS_TOKEN_SECRET` to be specified.

+- **External Platforms (Where the bot retrieves media):**

+    - Twitter: Extracts media from provided URLs.
+    - Direct Links: Downloads media directly from MP4 or JPEG URLs.

+- **External Platforms (Where the bot retrieves media):**

-    - Twitter: Media URLs provided to the bot
+    - Twitter: Extracts media from provided URLs.
-    - Instagram: In test mode, images are downloaded and published successfully.
+    - Direct Links: Downloads media directly from MP4 or JPEG URLs.

 **Important: Links to the middle of a thread or complex URLs may fail.
-For higher reliability, use direct links to single posts with media.**
+For higher reliability, use direct links to single posts with media or direct media file URLs.**
-**Please check tests to understand what type of URLs work at the current moment.**

 ### Planned Improvements:

 - Improving edge-case handling for Twitter media
-- Enhancing support for Instagram videos and stories
+- Developing stable support for downloading media from Instagram

 ## Getting Started